thomas-maye/OriAndNori/Stage 3/README.md

 ## Justification of Technological Choices for Ori&Nori 🚀

-### AdonisJS: Un Framework Moderne et Structuré, Idéal pour Ori&Nori 🔧
+### AdonisJS: A Modern, Structured Framework, Ideal for Ori&Nori 🔧

 The choice of **AdonisJS** for **Ori&Nori** was made with the goal of exploring a modern technology that is perfectly suited to the project's requirements.
 With its well-defined structure and robust architecture, AdonisJS facilitates the creation of an efficient and scalable API, essential for managing interactions between pet owners and their companions on the platform.
 It offers an excellent balance between performance and productivity, which is crucial for a high-growth potential project like Ori&Nori.